Overview

 connection.close()

-Connecting with PostgreSQL in Python
+Connecting to PostgreSQL in Python

 1. Installing psycopg2